sifirib/jammerDEAUTHway/README.md

 Any damages and liabilities arising from the use of this code belong to the users.
 ### HaveToDo:

-Give the permissions to the shell scripts.
+Make bash scripts executable.
 Run following command as root.

 `chmod +x install.sh kismet2sqlite.sh kismet3sqlite.sh`